matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Rcpp_Tutorial.md

 One other thing you should note if you have not already is that everyline of C++ code must be termnated with a `;` or the code will not compile.
 Its just one of those things.
 ## Some Examples

+Here is a function that I wrote about in a blog post here, which calcluates the mutual information of a joint distribution:

 	#include <RcppArmadillo.h>
 	#include <cmath.h>